-irrespective of budgetary support available.
-A department having a total budget provision of Rs.
-1 crore (both Plan and Non Plan) and a department having a total budget provision of Rs.
+department having a total budget provision of Rs.
 5 crore cannot be treated alike.
 The delegation to be given to the Director of Public Instruction and the Director General of Police may not be the same as the duties and functions of these two Departments differ.
-Delegation for the repairs and maintenance of vehicles to be provided to the departments like Police, Excise, Forest, Public Works, Health and family Welfare etc. may need to be higher than those of other departments considering special nature of duties of these departments.
-The number of vehicles owned by these Departments is comparativelyhigh.
+Delegation for the repairs and maintenance of vehicles to be provided to the departments like Police, Excise, Forest, Public Works, Health and family Welfare etc. may need be higher than those of other departments considering special nature of departments.
+The number of vehicles owned by these Departments is comparatively high.
 Delegation given for purchase of plant and machinery, equipment etc. need not be same for all the Departments.
-Most often Medical and Public Health department have high to procure end the on emergency basis.
-If equipments Department is not given proper delegation, procurement of life saving equipments will be delayed.
-Hence, delegation to be given to departments of like nature should be sufficient to meet emergency requirements.
-Departments Chemical like Chief Examiner, Drugs Controller, and State Forensic Laboratory etc. needs to be included in the orders on delegation of financial powers and they should be given separate delegation considering the special nature of works to be performed by them.
+Most often is not of annual financial transaction carried out by a department, nature of duties and functions to be performed, number of vehicles owned by it etc. There is no justification in giving the same delegation to available.
+A department having a total budget provision of Rs.
+1 crore (both Plan and Non Plan) and a high end equipments on emergency basis.
+If the given procurement of life saving equipments will be delayed.

+Delegation of financial powers needs to be on the basis